 So other than sparring yourself from rollercoaster relationships, why are boundaries important?

 Firstly, strong boundaries are the cornerstone of attractive behaviour.
 Secondly, they create emotional health and are created by people with emotional health.
-They lead to emotional stability and self-esteem.
+They lead to emotional stability and healthy self-esteem.
 They are also something you can work on right away.

 Okay, before you get into deeper details, let’s take a look if you have a boundary issue.